keerthanamuruge/docker-project-setup/frontend/angular-docker-setup.md

 - COPY instruction is used in a multi-stage Docker build to copy the built Angular application files (located in /app/dist/frontend/ within the "build" stage) into the directory /usr/share/nginx/html in the final image.
 These files will be served by Nginx, which is a common practice for deploying Angular applications with Docker.
 - 80 is the default port for nginx.

+### To Create Image:

+If the name is different this cmd have to mention file name:

+docker build -t angular-demo -f DOCKERFILE .

+Else use this

+docker build -t angular-demo .

+### To create a container and run

+docker run -it -p 80:80 angular-demo
+## To run in Interactive mode
+docker run -d -p 80:80 angular-demo
+Detective mode runs in the background